 Odd Arne Westad is a scholar of modern international and global history, with a specialization in the history of eastern Asia since the 18th century.
-Originally from Ålesund on the Norwegian coast, he studied history, philosophy, and modern languages in Oslo before doing a graduate degree in US/international history at the University of North Carolina at Chapel Hill.
-Westad has published 16 books, most of which deal with twentieth century Asian and global history.
+Originally from Ålesund on the Norwegian coast, he studied history, philosophy, and modern languages in Oslo before doing a graduate degree in U.S./international history at the University of North Carolina at Chapel Hill.
+Westad has published 16 books, most of which deal with 20th-century Asian and global history.
 In the first part of his career, Westad was mainly preoccupied with the history of the Cold War, China-Russia relations, and the history of the Chinese civil war and the Chinese Communist Party.
-He published two monographs, Cold War and Revolution, which deals with US and Soviet intervention in the Chinese Civil War in 1944-1946, and Decisive Encounters, which is a general history of the Chinese civil war and the Communist victory in the period from 1946 to 1950.
+He published two monographs: Cold War and Revolution, which deals with U.S. and Soviet intervention in the Chinese Civil War in 1944-1946, and Decisive Encounters, which is a general history of the Chinese civil war and the Communist victory in the period from 1946-1950.
 He also edited several books on Sino-Soviet and Cold War history topics.
 Since the mid-2000s, Westad has been concerned with more general aspects of post-colonial and global history, as well as the modern history of China.
 The three key works from this period are The Global Cold War, which argues for ways of understanding the Soviet-American conflict in light of late- and post-colonial change in Asia, Africa, and the Caribbean; Restless Empire, which discusses broad trends in China’s international history since 1750; and The Cold War: A World History, which summarizes the origins, conduct, and results of the conflict on a global scale.
-Today Westad is mainly interested in researching histories of empire and imperialism, first and foremost in Asia, but also world-wide.
-He is also trying to figure out how China’s late twentieth century economic reforms came into being and how their outcomes changed the global economy.
+Today, Westad is mainly interested in researching histories of empire and imperialism, first and foremost in Asia but also worldwide.
+He is also trying to figure out how China’s late 20th-century economic reforms came into being and how their outcomes changed the global economy.

-Westad joined the faculty at Yale after teaching at the London School of Economics (LSE), where he was School Professor of International History, and at Harvard University, where he was the S.T.
-Lee Professor of US-Asia Relations.
-At Yale, he teaches in the History Department and at the Jackson School of Global Affairs, is an adviser at Davenport College, and serves as director of International Security Studies and the Brady-Johnson Program in Grand Strategy.
+Westad joined the faculty at Yale after teaching at the London School of Economics (LSE), where he was a professor of international history, and at Harvard University, where he was the S.T.
+Lee Professor of U.S.-Asia Relations.
+At Yale, he teaches in the History Department and at the Jackson School of Global Affairs, is an adviser at Davenport College, and serves as director of the Brady-Johnson Program in Grand Strategy and co-director of the Johnson Center for the Study of American Diplomacy.
 Westad is a fellow of the British Academy and of several other national academies, a visiting professor at Peking University, and a research associate of the Harvard Fairbank Center.

 Courses Taught